iliyan-pigeon/iliyan-pigeon/README.md

 👋 Hi, I'm Iliyan Galabov

-I’m an Automation & Optimization Specialist at Fibank, specializing in Python and process automation.
+I’m an Automation & Optimization Specialist at First Investment Bank (Fibank), specializing in Python and process automation.
 Passionate about web development, IoT, and solving complex problems, I'm always eager to learn and grow in the field of programming.

 💼 Professional Experience
 IVR Call Automation: Developed a system for automated client calls with interaction and follow-up actions based on their responses.